 AMY GOODMAN: For the election.

-Actually, in a way, you will say white people who had always voted in racially discriminated elections were voting for the first time, voting for the first time in a democratic — truly democratic — election.
-So we were all, as it were, on the same page.
+Actually, in a way, you would say white people who had always voted in racially discriminated elections were voting for the first time, voting for the first time in a democratic — truly democratic — election.
+So, we were all, as it were, on the same page.

 But it was — I said then, when I was asked, “What is your — how do you describe how you feel?”
 I said, “Well, how do you describe falling in love?
 How do you describe red to someone who is totally blind?
 How do you speak about the glories of a Beethoven symphony to somebody who is deaf?
 Well, it’s like that.
 I mean, I’m over the moon.
 I’m on cloud nine,” as were most of my, if not all of my, compatriots on that day.

 ARCHBISHOP DESMOND TUTU: Yes.
-Very clearly, it has been the fact that for those eight years you’ve had an America that followed a unilateralist line, an American that would not ratify the Kyoto Protocol on climate change.
+Very clearly, it has been the fact that for those eight years you’ve had an America that followed a unilateralist line, an America that would not ratify the Kyoto Protocol on climate change.
 Most of the world had, and America just said, “Go jump in the lake.”
-Most of the world had ratified their own statute that set up the International Criminal Court, which is where the people who were responsible for September the 11th should have been appearing.
+Most of the world had ratified the Rome Statute that set up the International Criminal Court, which is where the people who were responsible for September the 11th should have been appearing.

-I have said — I did a piece for the Washington Post, and I said one of the things that will demonstrate a clean break from the previous administration would be closing the abomination Guantanamo Bay.
-And one would then hope that there would be a much more conciliatory approach to Iran, not the, say, the belligerence that has largely characterized the Bush administration.
+I have said — I did a piece for The Washington Post, and I said one of the things that would demonstrate a clean break from the previous administration would be closing the abomination Guantánamo Bay.
+And one would then hope that there would be a much more conciliatory approach to Iran, not, let’s say, the belligerence that has largely characterized the Bush administration.
 And I would hope, too — and that’s a major challenge — that there will be something to be done to bring a viable peace proposal for the Middle East, to end what I reckon is an unconscionable suffering of the Palestinian people.
-We should end the firing of Kassam rockets on Israeli citizens.
+We should end the firing of Qassam rockets on Israeli citizens.